 The No. 1 mid-late red cabbage.
 The heads are medium-sized and dense with a uniform high-round shape and good wrapper leaves.
 Good field-holding ability.
 Matures just in time for late summer crops or fall harvest for medium-term storage.
 Resistant to thrips.
 Unsized seed.
-Our recommended substitute for fresh use is #168, Super Red 80, and our recommended substitute for storage is #3266X, Super Red.
 Avg.
-110,000 seeds/lb.
+115,600 seeds/lb.
 Packet: 100 seeds.

 CULTURE: Cabbage as well as cauliflower, Brussels sprouts, broccoli, and related brassicas are heavy feeders.
-They require fertile soils in a pH range of 6.5-7.5, supplied with adequate irrigation throughout the growing period.
+They require fertile soils in a pH range of 6.5-7.5, supplied with consisten irrigation throughout the growing period.
 EARLY SPRING CROP: Use early and midseason varieties.
 Sow 2 seeds per cell in 50-72 cell plug flats, 3-4 seeds/in. in 20 row flats, or in outdoor beds 1/4" deep.
 Seedlings should be ready to transplant in 4-6 weeks.
 If possible keep soil temperature over 75°F (24°C) until germination, then reduce air temperature to about 60°F (16°C).
-Transplant outdoors 12-18" apart in rows 18-36" apart.
-Cabbage prefers cooler growing temperatures, between 55°-75°F (13°-24°C), optimum being 60°-70°F (16°-21°C), but will produce good crops under warmer, summer conditions.
-FALL CROP: Use mid-season and storage varieties.
+Transplant outdoors, 4-6 weeks after sowing, 12-18" apart in rows 18-36" apart.
+Cabbage prefers cooler growing temperatures, between 55-75°F (13-24°C), optimum being 60°-70°F (16-21°C), but will produce good crops under warmer, summer conditions.
+FALL CROP: Use midseason and storage varieties.
 Start seedlings as above in May and transplant to the garden in June-July.
 To ensure mature heads, seed the crop early in areas where heavy freezes occur early in fall.
-WINTER CROP: Successful cabbage crops can be grown where winters are mild (temperatures rarely below 32°F (0°C)).
+WINTER CROP: Successful cabbage crops can be grown where winters are mild (temperatures rarely below 32°F/0°C).
 Transplants can be set out from September to February in these regions.
 DIRECT SEEDING: Sow 3-4 seeds 12" apart, 1/2" deep, rows 24-36" apart, thinning to one plant in each group.
 SPLITTING: Early varieties may split or burst at maturity or from rapid new growth if rain or heavy irrigation follows a dry spell.
 Splitting may be partially avoided by slowing a plant's growth.
 To accomplish this, cultivate close to plants to sever some of the root system, or by slightly twisting the plant.
 DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-cruciferous crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.
 Black rot can be seed-borne.
 We only stock seed lots that have been tested free of black rot in a sample of 30,000 seeds.
+For seed lots received after August 2015, individual seed lots have been tested free of black leg in a sample of 1,000 seeds.
 NOTE: A disease-free test result means that in the sample tested, the pathogen targeted was not found.
 It does not guarantee a seed lot to be disease-free.
-However, no method of seed treatment can positively insure freedom from disease.
+However, no method of seed treatment can positively ensure freedom from disease.
 We are glad to help with specific questions.
 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
 Treat flea beetles with pyrethrin or azadirachtin if heavy pressure is observed.
 For cabbage worms and loopers, use Bacillus thuringiensis (Bt.).
 Cutworm prevention: Cultivate soil 2-4 weeks before planting to work in cover crops and destroy weeds.
 HARVEST AND STORAGE: Relatively young heads (still green and actively growing) store best.
-Ideal conditions are 32°F (0°C), at 95-98% relative humidity, with good air circulation.
+Ideal conditions are 32°F/0°C, at 95-98% relative humidity, with good air circulation.
 Store only disease-free heads.
 DAYS TO MATURITY: From cool weather, spring transplanting.
 Subtract 10-14 days for late spring or early summer, warm weather transplanting.
 Add about 14 days for direct seeding.
 AVG.
-PRECISION SEEDING RATE: 100 seeds sows 50', 500 seeds sows 250', 1M/500', 29M/acre at 2 seeds/ft. with rows 36" apart.
+PRECISION SEEDING RATE: 100 seeds/50', 500 seeds/250', 1M/500', 29M/acre at 2 seeds/ft. with rows 36" apart.
 SIZED SEEDS: Standard except where noted.
-SEED SPECS: SEEDS/LB.: 79,000-167,000 (avg.
-107,000).
+SEED SPECS: SEEDS/LB.: 67,500-164,300 (avg.
+108,600).
 PACKET: 100 seeds.